sunnyvalechha/Github-git/README.md

+* Git is Free
+* Git is opensource
-Git: Git is a version control system that is used to track changes in source code.
+* Git is Fast & Small as most Git is a version control system that is used to track changes in source code.
 Version controled can be done for anything like file, images, folder.

 Repository in Git: The repositories of Github act as essential places for storing the files with maintaining the versions of development.
 By using GitHub repositories developers can organize, monitor, and save their changes of code to their projects in remote environments.